 At Hudson Aquatic, we’ve developed a water quality service program of best practices with an expert in addressing water quality issues.
-For any Hudson underwater treadmill system or custom pool, you can call or email Ask Sam and discuss your situation with Sam Reinking.
-To help him answer your questions and resolve your issue, be sure to have available your water chemical log sheet and any history of details.
+For any Hudson underwater treadmill system or custom pool, you can email Ask Sam and discuss your situation with Sam Reinking.
+To help him answer your questions and resolve your issue, fill out the form below and have available your water chemical log sheet and any history of details.
 We understand how important water quality affects your success.
-For best results and to avoid therapy down times, contact Ask Sam as soon as a problem exists.
+For best results and to avoid therapy downtimes, contact Ask Sam as soon as a problem exists.

 Twice per day.
 Beginning and end of each day is suggested.